 These wounds should be showing signs of healing within 2 weeks of injury.
-If a wound is taking longer than a couple of weeks to show signs of healing or the wounds is weeping and getting larger, then this might be a sign of an underlying problem which needs looking into.
+If a wound is taking longer than a couple of weeks to show signs of healing or the wound is weeping and getting larger, then this might be a sign of an underlying problem which needs looking into.

 Why might a wound on the leg not heal and turn into a leg ulcer?

 This is because the wound is on the leg and is much more difficult to heal than wounds on another part of the body.
 We spend a lot of time on our feet and if we have any swelling, this will interfere with healing.
 If you stand a great deal, or you are carrying excessive weight, this will not help your circulation.
 Any wound, except those caused by arterial disease (see below) will benefit from some form of compression therapy

 What can cause leg ulcers?

 Venous hypertension / insufficiency – the most common cause of poor healing on the lower leg is venous hypertension.
 This is when the veins struggle to take the blood back up the leg, so the blood can pool at the ankle creating pressure in your veins

 Peripheral arterial disease – another reason why our lower leg wound might not be healing is because not enough blood is getting down to our feet to heal the wound.
 This is then the opposite of the problem described above with veins.

 Diabetes – peripheral arterial disease is a known complication of diabetes, which can lead to developing a leg ulcer or diabetic foot ulcer.

 What should I look out for if I think I may have a leg ulcer?